FAQ

 Everyone feels sad, or even miserable, at times.
 Usually, experiencing sadness is a natural reaction to bad news or other events that concern us.
 Sadness, however, is a temporary response to things that trouble us and we are eventually able to bounce back and continue on with our daily routine.

-If you think you might be depressed, ask yourself the following questions:
+If you think you might be dispirited, ask yourself the following questions:

 - Do activities, friends, or possessions that gave you pleasure before no longer provide you comfort or a sense of well-being?

-- Have you gained or lost a significant amount of weight in the last month? (e.g., 7% of the weight of a 150 pound person is equal to weight gain or loss of about 10 pounds)
+- Have you gained or lost a significant amount of weight in the last month? (for example, 7% of the weight of a 150 pound person is equal to weight gain or loss of about 10 pounds)

 - Are you sleeping too much or too little compared with one month ago?